Matt Robinson (footballer, born 1993): Music career

 Robinson is an MC, performing under the stage name Kamakaze.
 He began writing lyrics around age 11-12, and has made music such as hip-hop, cloud rap, UK garage, and, most notably, grime.

 In 2015, Kamakaze released a freestyle on JDZ Media, which by 2019 has reached over 3 million views.
 In 2019, Kamakaze performed a football freestyle on the BBC, and featured on the FIFA 20 Volta soundtrack alongside Leicester producer Massappeals.
 Kamakaze's song "Kam Dog" also featured on the gameplay trailer for FIFA 20 Volta.
 His song "Last Night", featuring Massappeals, was also added to the FIFA 20 soundtrack, leading Kamakaze to become the first person to have a song on FIFA's soundtrack while also previously having featured on FIFA as a football character.
 Kamakaze was nominated for the award of Best Grime Act at the 2022 MOBO awards.

 Personal life

-In a March 2021 interview, Robinson revealed he had recently had a baby girl.
+In a March 2021 interview, Robinson revealed he had recently fathered a baby girl.